 PERSONAL PROTECTIVE EQUIPMENT (PPE): The following information on appropriate Personal Protective Equipment is provided to assist employers in complying with OSHA regulations found in 29 CFR Subpart I (beginning at 1910.132, including the Respiratory Protection Standard (29 CFR 1910.134), Eye Protection Standard 29 CFR 1910.13, the Hand Protection Standard 29 CFR 1910.138, and the Foot Protection Standard 29 CFR 1910.136), equivalent standards of Canada (including the Canadian CSA Respiratory Standard Z94.4-93-02, the CSA Eye Protection Standard Z94.3-M1982, Industrial Eye and Face Protectors and the Canadian CSA Foot Protection Standard Z195-M1984, Protective Footwear).
-Please reference applicable regulations and standards
+Please reference applicable regulations and standards for relevant details.

-Eye/Face Protection: Use approved safety goggles or safety glasses.
+EYE/FACE PROTECTION: Use approved safety goggles or safety glasses.
 If necessary, refer to appropriate regulations and standards.

-Skin Protection: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
+SKIN PROTECTION: Wear chemical impervious gloves (e.g., Nitrile or Neoprene).
 Use triple gloves for spill response.
-If necessary, refer to appropriate
+If necessary, refer to appropriate regulations and standards.

-Body Protection: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
+BODY PROTECTION: Use body protection appropriate for task (e.g., lab coat, coveralls, Tyvek suit).
 If necessary, refer to the OSHA Technical Manual (Section VII: Personal Protective Equipment) or appropriate Standards of Canada.
 If a hazard of injury to the feet exists due to falling objects, rolling objects, where objects may pierce the soles of the feet or where employee's feet may be exposed to electrical hazards, use foot protection, as described in appropriate regulations and standards.

-Respiratory Protection: If mists or sprays from this product are created during use, use appropriate respiratory protection.
+RESPIRATORY PROTECTION: If mists or sprays from this product are created during use, use appropriate respiratory protection.
 If necessary, use only respiratory protection authorized in appropriate regulations.
 Oxygen levels below 19.5% are considered IDLH by OSHA.
 In such atmospheres, use of a full-facepiece pressure/demand SCBA or a full facepiece, supplied air respirator with auxiliary self-contained air supply is required under appropriate regulations and standards.
-The following NIOSH respiratory equipment guidelines for components that present an inhalation hazard are presented for additional assistance in respiratory protective equipment selection.